dristi211/DristisBooksStore/DristisBooksStore/README.txt

 At 12:25
 Added an Index view (Admin>Views>Product) Razorview (not empty one) and scaffolding with the _layout path selected and  modified the code according to Category Index.cshtml file

+At 12:37
+created the modified the Upsert +.cshtml in Product